frank038/Qt5desktop2/README.md

 Panel:
 - three layouts: traditional; all element centered; menu - application launcher - taskbar: centered;
-- application menu (can add or modify application entries; bookmarks; search functionality)
+- application menu (can add or modify application entries; bookmarks; search functionality; pin to bar)
 - clock/calendar (can read an ics file; can launch an external program for adding/modifying events by double clicking in a day cell, or even event)
 - virtual desktops (if supported by the window manager)
-- application launchers (using the contextual menu, applications can be pinned and unpinned - a valid desktop file is required; the file delete_me in the folder 'applications' needs to be deleted before using this program)
+- application launchers (using the contextual menu, applications can be pinned and unpinned - pinned from the menu, unpinned from the button launchers)
 - task list with icon support and application comment while hovering on it
 - four slots for periodical custom messagges (just modify the files in the script folder; they accept both plain text or rich text; see the sample files); can execute programs double clicking with the left mouse button or the middle mouse button.
 - two slots for custom widgets in the dock, left and right
 - systemtray icons support
 - integrated clipboard (text and images)
 - closing applications by right mouse clicking on its icon
-- closing and restarting this program by right mouse clicking
+- closing and restarting this program by right mouse clicking (for special purpose)
 - can play sounds when a window opens or closes
 - experimental, initial support for audio: the main volume can be changed; left mouse click to show a popup; central mouse click to toggle mute/unmute; if a microphone is enabled, an icon is shown (its name will be shown in the tooltip); these options must be enabled in the config file;
 - experimental support for battery